CastillonMiguel/phasefieldx/joss/paper.md

 ![Single-edge notched tension test: setup with boundary conditions and final phase-field distribution at the end of the simulation.\label{fig:example_sentt}](./images/single_edge_notched_tension_test.png){width="280pt"}

 The second example, known as the three-point bending test, involves a rectangular plate with a centrally located notch and is supported at both ends, as shown in \autoref{fig:example_three_point}.
-The lower left corner is fixed in all directions, while the lower right corner is constrained vertically.
+Small surface in the lower left corner is fixed in all directions, while another small surface in the lower right corner is constrained in the vertical direction.A vertical, downward displacement is applied to a small surface at the center of the top edge until the crack propagates.
+The final phase-field values displayed in \autoref{fig:example_sentt}.

 ![Three point bending test: setup with boundary conditions and final phase-field distribution at the end of the simulation.\label{fig:example_three_point}](./images/three_point_bending_test.png){width="360pt"}